camoa/adrupalcouple/modules/contrib/schemadotorg/modules/schemadotorg_custom_field/README.md

 - Go to the 'Custom field settings' details.
 - Set Schema.org properties that should use custom_fields and define the custom_field item data types.
+- Map subfields can be used for Schema.org additionalProperty values inside a custom field's Schema.org type.

 Notes